Dee-McG/Motorbike-Event-Finder/TESTING.md

 FIX - This issue was resolved by removing the return field ["username"] and updating the profile code to search for correct values.

+Issue #5:
+> TC017 - Step 9: Wrong event was being deleted.
+No matter what event is deleted, the first one was being deleted.

+FIX - This issue was caused by the event modals all having the same ID.
+This was resolved by updating the modal IDs to contain the event ID to make them unique.
+This was restested and is now working as expected.

 ***
 ## Issues and Resolutions to issues found during development testing
 Issue #1: